tadast/sublime-rails-snippets/README.md

 Look for "Ruby on Rails snippets".
 [Here's how to install packages](http://wbond.net/sublime_packages/package_control/usage)

+**Please Note**:
+If you're a **Sublime Text 3** user you'd need to tell your editor to use the `Ruby on Rails syntax` provided by `Ruby on Rails Snippets`.
+One can find this option in the editor by navigating their way via - `View -> Syntax -> Open all with current extension as... -> Ruby on Rails Snippets -> Ruby on Rails`

 ### Housekeeping

 :warning: You will need to do some housekeeping after installing it from Package Control.